Albert State School: Heritage listing

 Albert State School was listed on the Queensland Heritage Register on 28 November 2014 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.
+Queensland's history

 Albert State School (established in 1883) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The place retains an excellent, representative example of a standard government-designed school building that was an architectural response to prevailing government educational philosophies.

 Constructed during a major boom period, Albert State School is also important in demonstrating the expansion of Maryborough in the 1870s and 1880s.
 Maryborough was a prominent and prosperous centre in colonial Queensland, which is reflected by the high-quality and size of the Ferguson teaching building.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.
+Cultural places

 Albert State School is important in demonstrating the principal characteristics of early Queensland state schools with their later modifications.
 These include: generous, landscaped sites with mature shade trees and assembly/play areas; and highset timber-framed teaching buildings of standard designs that incorporate understorey play areas, verandahs, and classrooms with high levels of natural light and ventilation.

 The substantial, timber-framed teaching building designed by architect, Robert Ferguson is highly-intact, which is rare, and is important in demonstrating the principal characteristics of this type.
 It retains: a symmetrical, U-shaped plan form of large classrooms surrounded by generous verandahs with projecting teacher's rooms; high-quality timber decorative detailing; and effective natural lighting and ventilation features.

-The place is important because of its aesthetic significance.
+Aesthetic significance

 Albert State School is important for its aesthetic significance and generates a strong sense of place.
 The school is a landmark with the substantial Ferguson teaching building prominently sited in generous, landscaped grounds with large shade trees.
 The war memorial at the front entrance of the school, comprising a large sandstone obelisk, paths, garden beds and a tall flagstaff, has symbolic meaning and remains the focal point for annual remembrance ceremonies.
-Highly-intact, the Ferguson teaching building has considerable architectural value as a building of high-quality materials and construction with well-composed symmetrical elevations and layout, and decorative, finely-crafted timber work.
+Highly-intact, the Ferguson teaching building has considerable architectural value as a building of high-quality materials and construction with well-composed symmetrical elevations and layout, and decorative, finely crafted timber work.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.